 One of the newest members of our Research Divison reports back from his first BERA experience, held this year in Brighton, where he learnt more about how research can influence education policy and practice.

-I’m a recent convert to education research (you can find out more about my background here), so this year’s BERA conference in Brighton was the perfect opportunity to find out about the latest research in this very active field.
+I’m a recent convert to education research (find out more about my background), so this year’s BERA conference in Brighton was the perfect opportunity to find out about the latest research in this very active field.
 I attended many talks over the three days, covering a range of subjects.
 A strong theme I picked up was how research can influence education policy and practice.

 Some presentations addressed this by using experimental designs.
 Comparing ‘experimental’ groups to ‘control’ groups should indicate whether an intervention had any effect.
 For example, I saw a fascinating study where some students were taught maths in mixed attainment groups, and others were taught in sets based on attainment.
 When the final results are available, they will provide valuable evidence for this important issue.
 But given the complexities involved in social research, there are concerns that experimental approaches might not always be possible or appropriate.